Echomo-Xinyu/Summer-Research-Project-2022/CS224N/Notes/Week2_Notes.md

 *1-convolution*: kernel size=1 -- fewer parameters than fully connected network

 one application: use CNN as encoder in place of RNN in models similar to seq2seq.
 Faster in computation as computing being parallelizable.

+## Lecture12: Subword Models

+morphology little studied in DL, deemed as the minimial level of meaning. character level n-grams may be a better alternative than that morphology alone.

+- rich morphology
+- transliteration
+- informal spelling (esp in social networks)

+Two approaches for character-level embeddings

+1. word embeddings can be composed from character embeddings -- generate embeddings for unknown words
+2. connected language can be processed as characters

+human written languages are significantly different -- (fossilized) phonemic + syllabic + ideographic + combination

+BPE: Byte Pair Encoding -- originally a *compression* algorithm: most frequent byte pair -> a new byte

+start with unigram vocaublary; find most frequent gram pairs -> a new ngram.
+Automatically decides vocab for the system

+Hybrid NMT: translate mostly at word level and only go to the character level when needed.